High-level environmental sustainability guidelines for large accelerator facilities: Refocusing large accelerator facilities towards environmental sustainability

 \subsection{Consideration of all environmental impacts}

-Often the phrase ``environmental sustainability'' is interpreted as ``\acrshort{ghg} impact'' or ``carbon impact'' however, other environmental impacts like toxicity, wastage, pollution, and those on biodiversity etc. must not be ignored.
-For example, in the planning of land use, the impacts of the facility on biodiversity of local fauna and flora should be evaluated to identify problem areas, then efforts should be taken to reduce those impacts.
-Ultimately, there are other, positive actions that facilities can take towards mitigation of environmental impacts when not only considering \acrshort{co2e} emissions.
-Assessments to measure environmental footprint such as environmental impact assessments or \acrlong{lca}s (\acrshort{lca})~\cite{iso14040,iso14044} for a large accelerator facility's construction, operation and end-of-life should be used to evaluate the wide range of environmental impact factors other than \acrshort{co2e} emissions and identify areas and opportunities for improvement.
+Often the phrase ``environmental sustainability'' is interpreted as ``\acrshort{ghg} impact'' or ``carbon impact'' however, other environmental impacts must not be ignored.
+For example, in the planning of land use, the impacts of the facility on biodiversity of local fauna and flora should be evaluated to identify problem areas, then efforts should be taken to mitigate or reduce those impacts.
+Waste -- hazardous or not -- is another example, where waste impacts are not limited to global warming impacts, and must be considered (See Section~\ref{sec:waste}).
+Ultimately, there are many environmental aspects that should be taken into account when relevant, including but not limited to: biodiversity, waste, toxicity, noise pollution, air pollution, light pollution, water use, acidification and ionising radiation.
+There are a wide range of positive actions that members of facilities can take towards mitigation of environmental impacts when considering the broader aspects of sustainability.